 1. Class registration

 Joining classes requires a binding pre-registration and booking through our fitogram booking system.
 Payments are done in adavcen through the booking system, via PayPal or direct debit.
 Class credits are personal and may not be shared with a third party.
 Pole Flow Berlin maintains the right to make changes in the schedule.
 In case of short term changes or cancellation students will be notified in adavcen by an email message.
-Cancellation period for studio classes is 48 hours in advance and for online classes 24 hours in advance.
+Cancellation period for studio classes is 24 hours in advance.
 If cancelled after or the students doesn’t show up for the class the credit is still taken in account.
 Cancellation period for special events or workshops may differ and will be specified in the event details.
 By booking any class/event at Pole FlowBerlin you agree to our Terms and Conditions.

 2. Class Participation

 Students from all genders are allowed to join classes at Pole Flow Berlin.
 If you are under 16 we ask to provide a written consent from your legal guardian.
 If a student shows up later than 10 minutes to class, Pole Flow maintains the right to refuse the student from joining the class due to safety reasons.
 Class credit will still be taken in account.
 To join classes you agree and accept our Corona Protokol (Hygiene Rules).

 Cancellation of booking of a studio or online class can be done free of charge at least 24 hours in advance.
 After this time window any cancellation or ‘no show’ is still taken in account and no refund is offered.